dorottyaf/Superteam-Group-Project/README.md

 5) To initiate the app, run `py -m chicago_demographic_change`

 6) Follow the prompts given to you by the app.
-Explore the change in Chicago demographics, investigate local changes in housing markets, and visualize to your heart's content!
+You will be asked to input a number, k -- the app will generate the top k changes in Chicago across all years and all variables.
+You can then further investigate changes by specific demographic variables, visualize these changes, and investigate how a number of economic and housing measures changed alongside demographic changes.
+Follow the instructions to learn about the ever-changing city of Chicago!

+A brief description of secondary data sources available to you in analysis include:

+- City Building Permits: Building permit applications submitted - a rough proxy of new or additional construction activity.
+- City Business Licenses: Business license applications submitted - a rough proxy of new or additional economic activity.
+- Eviction Filings: The number of eviction proceedings filed in an area - conceptually may be linked to higher rents or property values.
+- DePaul Housing Price Index: an index of home prices relative to the year 2000 - a measure of homeowner costs in an area.
+- City Vacant and Abandoned Building Violations: Recorded complaints investigated by the city related to derelict or empty buildings.

 _This product uses the Census Bureau Data API but is not endorsed or certified by the Census Bureau._